Robert Houze: Education and career

-Research and work
+Research and Work

 When he arrived at the University of Washington in 1972, Houze began developing what became known as his Mesoscale Group.
-With this group, he conducted research for over 46 years.
-In the early years, he participated in the Global Atmospheric Research Programme’s Atlantic Tropical Experiment (GATE)—the largest field campaign ever to study weather.
+With this group, he conducted research for nearly five decades.
+In 1974, he participated in the Global Atmospheric Research Programme’s Atlantic Tropical Experiment (GATE)—the largest field campaign ever to study weather.
 In GATE, he was on board a ship instrumented with radar, and was one of the first to use radar to document a tropical squall line.
-Soon after GATE, he joined the international Monsoon Experiment (MONEX), in which he conducted radar studies on clouds in the winter monsoon in Malaysia in 1978-79.
-The MONEX study was one of the first field campaigns to collect airborne radar data.
+Soon after GATE, he joined the international Monsoon Experiment (MONEX), in which he conducted radar studies on clouds in the winter monsoon in Malaysia and summer monsoon of India in 1978-79.
+The MONEX project was one of the first field campaigns to collect airborne radar data.

-Since these projects he has conducted radar studies over all the major oceans and over mountain ranges in Europe and North America.
-The GATE experience launched a career of using radar on ships, islands and aircraft in field campaigns around the world—in northern Australia, Malaysia, India, Africa, the Italian Alps, the Solomon Islands, the Maldives, and various locations in the U.S.—especially to study fronts passing over the Cascade and Olympic Mountains, to fly into hurricanes over the Gulf, Atlantic, and Pacific, and to study thunderstorms over Kansas.
-In 2015, he led OLYMPEX in which numerous state-of-the-art radars were used to study how frontal storms moving from the Pacific Ocean over the Olympic Mountains produce enormous rainfall in the rain forests of northwestern North America.
+The GATE and MONEX experiences launched a career of using radar on ships, islands and aircraft in field campaigns around the world — in northern Australia, the Solomon Islands, the Maldives, the Italian Alps, and various locations in the U.S. — to study thunderstorms over Kansas, fronts passing over the Cascade and Olympic Mountains, and to fly into hurricanes over the Gulf, Atlantic, and Pacific Oceans.

+Retirement

+In retirement, Professor Houze has written a non-technical book, Tropical Sojourns 1974-2011, bout the life lessons learned from the people and places he worked in the tropics.